MRU-CSIS-1501/201804.asg.01.documentation/README.md

 > data to the csv files in the `tests/data` directory; just add additional
 > rows to the data already there.

-If you want to see whether your code is _following the coding standards for this course_, you can run the command **make style** from the directory of the challenge you're working on.
+If you want to see whether your code is _following the coding standards for this course_, you can run the command **make style -i** from the directory of the challenge you're working on.

 > There is some overlap between the two tools used to do this task, so